 Some people think the solution to any conflict with beavers is to remove them, but this is rarely a lasting solution, and may even create more serious problems.
-Liability is a major concern because the Conibear traps, commonly used for beavers, can also kill rare species, such as Bald Eagles, and pet dogs.
+Liability is a major concern because the Conibear traps, commonly used for beavers, can also injure people and kill rare species, such as Bald Eagles, and pet dogs.
 In the worst cases, a family has had to watch while their pet slowly dies - this trap is almost impossible for an untrained person to open - and a hefty lawsuit has resulted.

 Removal is rarely a lasting solution as other beavers in the area tend to resettle the empty habitat within a year or two.
 In the meantime, if a dam was destroyed or disintegrates without upkeep, a valuable pond with many dependent species may be lost.
 Seeing a vibrant wetland turn into a mudhole with many dead fish and other creatures is upsetting.
 If the pond was important for the survival of a threatened or endangered species, there may be legal action, such as the $4 million claims against the city of Birmingham.

 Because beaver kits stay with their parents for two years to learn survival skills, trapping "nusiance" adults often leave helpless kits behind.
 Nursing kits may swim up to a human, and if taken to a wildlife rebilitator, that person may need to spend two years caring for the orphans before they can be safely released.